Skip to main content

 import pytest

-from tools import calculate, read_file, execute_tool
+from tools import calculate, execute_tool

 def test_calculator():